 4. GPS tracking in an emergency

 Most modern phones have GPS capabilities.
-This can help your child if they get lost – Google Maps and other such services are great free apps to help them find their way home.
+Having a phone of their own can help your child if they get lost – Google Maps and other such services are great free apps to help them find their way home.
 They can also share their location with you so you can come pick them up.

 5. Finance tracking